virtualturtle/midilleman/README.md

 ### Setup

 Select midi files
+If first note is not at tick 0, subtract that number from all ticks.
-Parse midi files to allow selection of channels and notes (record which channel #s are active and what note #s are active) Convert Active Numbers to Letter Notes, 36 = C
+Do tick to frame conversion and round to the nearest whole # Parse midi files to allow selection of channels and notes (record which channel #s are active and what note #s are active) Convert Active Numbers to Letter Notes, 36 = C
 Select channels, notes.